drsaint1/mini-game/GAME_DOCUMENTATION.md

 ## Conclusion

-EtherLink Racing represents the next evolution of blockchain gaming, combining engaging gameplay with true digital ownership and decentralized economics.
+Somnia Racing represents the next evolution of blockchain gaming, combining engaging gameplay with true digital ownership and decentralized economics.
 Whether you're a casual racer looking for fun or a competitive player seeking glory and rewards, the game offers something for everyone.

 The combination of NFT car ownership, token rewards, tournament competition, and community features creates a sustainable gaming ecosystem where players truly own their progress and achievements.
 Welcome to the future of racing games!